phoenixframework/phoenix_guides/bonus_guides/S_phoenix_behind_proxy.md

 . . .
 ```

-The port value is necessary.
-With port 80 as above, generated links will not include the port explicitly.
+Our url will now be http://example.com/users for the `user_url(conn, :index)` function.
+Note that the port is not present in the url.
+If the scheme is `http` and the port is `80`, or the scheme is `https` and the port is `443`, then the port will not be present in the url.
+In all other circumstances it will be present.

 ### Nginx Considerations
 Nginx requires some additional configuration in order to use channels.
 Websockets, which are based on HTTP requests, operate on the notion that you are _Upgrading_ the connection from standard stateless HTTP to a persistent websocket connection.